-Several years ago, a man named Charlie Seymour had a vision for San Bernardino.
-He was a staunch advocate his community, and fought the hardest to make things better for the local children.
-Charlie was also an avid golfer and he understood the possibilities of connecting children with the game.
+Charlie Seymour had a vision for San Bernardino.
+He was a strong and reliable advocate for his community, and fought the hardest to make things better for the local children.
+Charlie was also an avid golfer.
+He understood the positive possibilities of connecting children from his community with the game.

 It Takes a Village